-- Dominc Keating, First Secretary for Intellectual Property at U.S. Embassy, New Delhi/USPTO - Bruce Ross, Country Director, India, U.S. FDA - Representatives of the Department of State and U.S. FDA - Partnership for Safe Medicines (PSM) or one of its representatives including: Marvin D. Shepherd, Bryan A. Liang, Thomas T. Kubic, James N. Class, and Scott A. LaGanga.
+- Dominc Keating, First Secretary for Intellectual Property at U.S. Embassy, New Delhi/USPTO - Bruce Ross, Country Director, India, U.S. FDA - Representatives of the U.S. FDA and Department of State

+Partnership for Safe Medicines (PSM) or one of its representatives including: Marvin D. Shepherd, Bryan A. Liang, Thomas T. Kubic, James N. Class, and Scott A. LaGanga.